lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 ## Conclusion

-This chapter discussed some Testing Library APIs and techniques to test your Vue components.
-We also discussed using a factory function to make similar tests more concise, and the idea of the data driving the UI.

-Finally, we dived into the concept of *separation of concerns*, and how it can make your business logic code outlast your framework.
-Finally, we saw how refactoring code and seeing how the tests pass or fail can potentially reveal tightly coupled code, and some alternative ways to test DOM content.
+This chapter discussed some techniques for testing props.
+We also saw how to use Testing Library's `render` method to test components.
+We touched on the concept of *separation of concerns*, and how it can make your business logic more testable and your applications more maintainable.
+Finally, we saw how tests can let us refactoring code with confidence.

 You can find the completed source code in the [GitHub repository under examples/props](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline